circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 {: #project-settings }
 {:.no_toc}

-1. In the CircleCI application, go to your project’s settings.
-There are various ways to get there.
-Select **Projects** in the sidebar, then the ellipsis (...) next to your project and select Project Settings.
-You can also click on the individual project from the list and find the **Project Settings** on the project's landing page.
+1. In the CircleCI application, go to your project’s settings by navigating to **Projects** in the sidebar, then clicking the ellipsis (...) next to your project.
+You can also find the **Project Settings** button on each project's landing page.
 2. Navigate to **Triggers**.
 3. To create a new schedule, click **Add Scheduled Trigger**.
 4. Define the new schedule's name, timetable, pipeline parameters, and attribution actor, then save the trigger.